-provide a learning and working environment in which fellows have the opportunity to raise concerns, report mistreatment, and provide feedback in a confidential manner as appropriate, without fear of intimidation or retaliation: (Core)

-ensure the program's compliance with the Sponsoring Institution's policies and procedures related to grievances and due process, including when action is taken to suspend or dismiss, not to promote, or renew the appointment of a fellow; (Core)

-Background and Intent: A program does not operate independently of its Sponsoring Institution.
+II.A.4.a).(7) provide a learning and working environment in which fellows have the opportunity to raise concerns, report mistreatment, and provide feedback in a confidential manner as appropriate, without fear of intimidation or retaliation; (Core) II.A.4.a).(8) ensure the program's compliance with the Sponsoring Institution's policies and procedures related to grievances and due process, including when action is taken to suspend or dismiss, not to promote, or renew the appointment of a fellow; (Core) Background and Intent: A program does not operate independently of its Sponsoring Institution.
 It is expected that the program director will be aware of the Sponsoring Institution's policies and procedures, and will ensure they are followed by the program's leadership, faculty members, support personnel, and fellows.

-ensure the program's compliance with the Sponsoring Institution's policies and procedures on employment and non-discrimination; (Core)

-II.A.4.a).(9).(a)

-Fellows must not be required to sign a noncompetition guarantee or restrictive covenant.

-II.A.4.a).(10) document verification of education for all fellows within 30 days of completion of or departure from the program; and, (Core)

-II.A.4.a).(11) provide verification of an individual fellow's education upon the fellow's request, within 30 days.
+II.A.4.a).(9) ensure the program's compliance with the Sponsoring Institution's policies and procedures on employment and non-discrimination; (Core) II.A.4.a).(9).(a) Fellows must not be required to sign a non- competition guarantee or restrictive covenant.
+II.A.4.a).(10) document verification of education for all fellows within 30 days of completion of or departure from the program; and, (Core) II.A.4.a).(11) provide verification of an individual fellow's education upon the fellow's request, within 30 days.
 (Core)